SysManSquad/sysmansquadblogdev/content/posts/2020-11-23-find-microsoft-accounts/index.md

                         </p>

                         <p>
-                          Under <strong>Certificates and Secrets</strong>, I created a New Client Secret.
+                          Under **Certificates and Secrets**, I created a New Client Secret.
 You do not need to save the key values
                         </p><figure class="wp-block-image size-large image-shadow">

                         ![Create a Dummy client secret, for the Microsoft backend. you do not need to keep the key](image-6.png)</figure> <div class="wp-block-group">